parnelli32/yerp/README.md

 exam4_recent <- recent.votes("senate")
 exam5_recent <- recent.votes("house")

-# Get voting record of a Specific Legislator and the results of those votes
+# Get the 20 most recent votes by a Specific Legislator and the results of those votes
 exam6_member <- member.record("B001277")

 # Get list of legislators by congress and chamber